anchorcms/anchor-cms/readme.md

 ### Requirements

-- PHP 5.5
+- PHP 7
+- A Database
+	- Sqlite
-- MySQL 5 or Sqlite 3 (PostgreSQL soon)
+	- MySQL
+	- PostgreSQL

 To determine your PHP version, in a terminal run `php -v` or create a new file with this PHP code: `<?php echo PHP_VERSION; // version.php`.
 This will print your version number to the screen.